 where StyleGAN2 adversarial loss is defined as $L^g_{adv}(G,D_{glob}) = D_{glob}(G(w_{ref})) -D_{glob}(I_{trg})$.
 For a global discriminator, we fine-tuned the pre-trained StyleGAN2 discriminator.
 Second, when arbitrary latents $w$ are sampled, our loss is:

 In this case, $L^p_{adv}$ is defined as $L^p_{adv}(G,D) = D_{patch}(G(w))-D_{patch}(I_{trg})$.
 For $D_{patch}$, we used the proposed network in Ojha et al \cite{Fewshot}, {in which $D_{patch}$ is a subset of $D_{glob}$.
-More specifically, we extract the intermediate feature from $D_{glob}$, then obtain the logit of $D_{patch}$ with mapping the feature through several conv layers. } Since simultaneously training using two losses is observed to reduce training stability and consume excessive memory, {we therefore alternately train the model 3 iterations only using $L_{ref}$ (Fig.\ref{fig:method}(a,b)), then 1 iteration only using $L_{rand}$(Fig.\ref{fig:method}(c))}.
+More specifically, we extract the intermediate feature from $D_{glob}$, then obtain the logit of $D_{patch}$ with mapping the feature through several conv layers. } Since simultaneously training using two losses is observed to reduce training stability and consume excessive memory, {we therefore alternately train the model 3 iteration only using $L_{rand}$ (Fig.~\ref{fig:method},~Fig.~\ref{fig:method2}(a))}, then 1 iterations only using $L_{ref}$ (Fig.~\ref{fig:method2}(b)).